PalakTiwary1394/Collaborative-Filtering-Recommender/README.md

 Input File can be downloaded from [here](https://drive.google.com/file/d/11Klnw9L47G9Y0lIPBHtpqowGCNAlf0D9/view?usp=sharing)<br>
 Modify line 11 of code to have the location of the input file on your machine

+Input file has been created using columns from the products table.
+Details of how to create the file can be found [here](https://docs.google.com/document/d/1_7kjyTtNQtOfwNrHH2lqnskzH4F-fY8DMer2v2hpINU/edit)<br>

 More data can be added to the input file from Shophopper DB as more products get added to the DB.
 The code can be re-run on the new input file.